Cumans: Polovtsy

+The Polish term Połowcy was directly borrowed from the neighbouring East Slavic languages, though the term Kumanowie is also common.
+Both are used interchangeably in Polish-language sources.

 Folban, Vallani, Valwe

-In Germanic languages, the Cumans were called Folban, Vallani or Valwe – all derivatives of Proto-Germanic root *falwa- meaning "pale" (> English "fallow").
+In Germanic languages, the Cumans were called Folban, Vallani or Valwe—all derivatives of Proto-Germanic root *falwa- meaning "pale" (> English "fallow").
 In the German account by Adam of Bremen, and in Matthaios of Edessa, the Cumans were referred to as the "Blond Ones".

 Kipchak

 As stated above, it is unknown whether the name Kipchak referred only to the Kipchaks proper, or to the Cumans as well.
 The two tribes eventually fused, lived together and probably exchanged weaponry, culture and languages; the Cumans encompassed the western half of the confederation, while the Kipchaks and (presumably) the Kangli/Kankalis (possibly connected to three Pecheneg tribes known collectively as Kangars) encompassed the eastern half.
 This confederation and their living together may have made it difficult for historians to write exclusively about either nation.

 The Kipchaks' folk-etymology posited that their name meant 'hollow tree'; according to them, inside a hollow tree, their original human ancestress gave birth to her son.
 Németh points to the Siberian qıpčaq "angry, quick-tempered" attested only in the Siberian Sağay dialect.
 Klyashtorny links Kipchak to qovï, qovuq "unfortunate, unlucky"; yet Golden sees a better match in qïv "good fortune" and adjectival suffix -čāq.
 Regardless, Golden notes that the ethnonym's original form and etymology "remain a matter of contention and speculation".